GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 ## Background app refreshing

-In the Podcasts app's settings, I can configure the app to download new episodes automatically, I do not even have to think about it, updated content will always just be there.
+In the Podcasts app's settings, I can configure the app to download new episodes automatically.
+I do not even have to think about it, updated content will always just be there.
+Magic.

 <figure class="w-figure">
   <img src="./image15.png" alt="" width="495">